-13 Peels For People Who Are Still Scarred By That SATC Episode
+These Brightening, At-Home Peels Are The Ultimate Self-Care Distraction

-Sex and the City inspired countless glittery and smoky-eye looks, deftly covered the politics of stashing your beauty essentials in your S.O.’s bathroom, and kept us busy playing catch up with Carrie’s long-to-lob, curly-to-straight, blonde-to-bronde hair changes.
-But of all the memorable beauty images that the show churned out, one of the most unshakable is that of Samantha Jones post-chemical peel.
+Whether you've been streaming old episodes of Sex and the City recently or haven't seen the show in a decade, there's one scene no one can forget: Samantha Jones' unfortunate reaction to an in-office chemical peel.
 After getting an impromptu treatment, her skin looks burned to smithereens — or, as Carrie put it, “like beef carpaccio.”

 But that was back in 2002, and we've come a long way since then.
 Sure, in-office peels still use concentrated alpha and beta hydroxy acids, gauged to penetrate the skin at a depth that at-home peels don’t reach in order to eat up dead cells that sit on the surface of the skin, de-gunk and tighten pores, even out skin tone, and stimulate collagen production.
 But unlike a beloved fictional character’s fictional results, actual outcomes are nothing like the charred faces that many of us have come to fear.